-Perhaps it’s the reflection on the red dirt that gets the jaw dropping, or it could be the way the sun’s rays dance through the clouds that takes one’s breath away.
+Perhaps it’s the reflection on the red dirt that gets the jaw dropping.
+It could also be the way the sun’s rays dance through the clouds that take one’s breath away.

 See it for yourself with this list of epic Outback Queensland sunset spots.

 They don’t call it outback hospitality for nothing – and you’ll be treated to a great feast everywhere you go.

 Whether it be fine dining, meat and three vege, or a healthy sanga, these spots are sure to satisfy those tummy rumbles.

 The Tasting Co in Roma ticks the Insta-worthy, great tasting and good-for-you boxes.
 It has house-made granola, smoothies, and fruit platters putting a yay into health-yay.